 All these issues backfire your company’s HR brand and make candidates drop out of your hiring process.
 With workflow automation, you are able to create a single base of candidates that allow you to search the candidates relying on various criteria, attach files (CV, portfolio, certificates, etc), save communications history, see all the vacancies the candidate has applied for, comments about the candidate, testing and interview results.

-The structure of candidate data was among the priorities during building of a solution for our client.
-The candidate profiles are well-structured and are updated with relevant information.
+The structure of candidate data is among the priorities during building recruting solutions for our clients.
+The candidate profiles should be well-structured and updated with relevant information.
 The consistency of data helps recruiters search and filter candidates to pick relevant experts according to specific characteristics in a couple of clicks.
 It also allows accessing data anytime and keeps the candidates in the talent pipeline, thereby broadening it.

 Problem 2: Planning work over the job offer

 If planning over a vacancy in your company takes place in a diary, a file, or an online calendar, and the recruiters participating in the process receive information about required qualifications or a scheduled interview verbally or by email, your recruiting team is at risk.